Esshahn/www.awsm-11ty.de/src/blog/fairlight-unpacking.md

 https://youtu.be/WnYCERvc2B8?t=17

 Let's take a look at this beauty from the year 1987.
 You can [download it from csdb.dk](https://csdb.dk/release/?id=53390) and use an emulator like [VICE](https://vice-emu.sourceforge.io) to watch it.
 It's worth noting that many Commodore 64 intros of that time were more impressive from a technical standpoint, like the wonderful [Papillons intro](https://csdb.dk/release/?id=3345) (1988) or the [Dynamic Duo intro](https://csdb.dk/release/?id=54050) (1986).
 But besides the equally iconic [Eagle Soft Incorportated intro](https://csdb.dk/release/?id=53330), very few managed to leave such a lasting impression.
-I have so fond memories of these cracktros that I [converted some of my favorites to JavaScript](/jscracktros/).
+I have such fond memories of these cracktros that I [converted some of my favorites to JavaScript](/jscracktros/).
 My demo group *Mayday!* did a [tribute to the intro as well](https://csdb.dk/release/?id=148407).

-csdb.dk counts a massive 185 games that released with this cracktro.
+csdb.dk counts a massive 185 games released with this cracktro.
 That's like four big boxes of 5 1/4 inch floppy discs.
 No wonder there was no way around this intro as Fairlight was impressively active during that time.

-Written by [Woodo](https://csdb.dk/scener/?id=4203), who's last C64 release was in 1992, this intro still scores high for many demo sceners:
+Written by [Woodo](https://csdb.dk/scener/?id=4203), who's last C64 release was in 1992, this intro still scores high among demo sceners:

-> *I'd say together with ESI's eagle intro, this is the most legendary intro on the c-64.
-Still get goose bumps looking at it.
-(Freestyle)*
+> ***"I'd say together with ESI's eagle intro, this is the most legendary intro on the c-64.
+Still get goose bumps looking at it."
+(Freestyle)***

-> *Probably the most known intro scene-wise.
-Brings back a lot of memories.
-(Jailbird)*
+> ***"Probably the most known intro scene-wise.
+Brings back a lot of memories."
+(Jailbird)***

-> *"L" like LEGENDARY!
-"O" like OMG!
-"V" like VIRTUOSIC!
-"E" like EPIC!
-Short: LOVE <3 (Shine)*
+> ***"'L' like LEGENDARY!
+'O' like OMG!
+'V' like VIRTUOSIC!
+'E' like EPIC!
+Short: LOVE <3" (Shine)***

-> *I must be an exception, I've only learned about this intro and its legendaryness in the late 90's and honestly **I think its awful.** (Oswald)*
+> ***"I must be an exception, I've only learned about this intro and its legendaryness in the late 90's and honestly **I think its awful.**" (Oswald)***

 Err... thanks Oswald.